API Reference¶

 - Returns:

-if opened in read mode,False
+Trueif opened in read mode,Falseotherwise.- Return type:

-- readline(size: int | None = -1, /) bytes ¶
+- readline(size: int | None = -1, /) bytes¶

 Read and return a line from the file-like object.